theboyisnoone1/BLDG5301F-Final-Project/README.md

 ## Group Project.

 ### You are  hired to identify energy use  and  operational anomalies of Canal Building as well as to develop recommendations to improve its energy performance.
-(Test)
+(Test 2)

 Following data are givenin the canal energy use.csv file: